The “Killer Clown” craze has reached Cannon Park, with a University of Warwick student chased by men in Joker masks on Saturday night.

 I saw two men wearing Joker masks on bicycles.
 They went on a spree and were scaremongering, chasing me with bikes as I ran to campus.
 They then chased back to Claycroft residences and attempted to run me down with [their] bikes.

-The event at Cannon Park occurred on Saturday 8 October at around 10:30pm.
-Rishabh Talera, a third-year studying Law, is the Warwick student involved.
+The event at Cannon Park occurred on Saturday 8 October at around 10:30pm and a third-year studying Law was involved.

 He explained: “I saw two men wearing Joker masks on bicycles.
 They went on a spree and were scaremongering, chasing me with bikes as I ran to campus.
 They then chased back to Claycroft residences and attempted to run me down with [their] bikes.
 The shouted the F-word and called people around the W-word.”